Tracey A. Wood Attorney at Law DUI Defense Lawyer Challenging Prior OWI Convictions

 refusal challenges

-While there are many facts involved in any drunk driving arrest that can be challenged - the police stop lacking probable cause, faulty testing devices, blood evidence, and on and on - a refusal is much more difficult to beat than a a charge for operating while under the influence.
+While there are many facts involved in any drunk driving arrest that can be challenged tag heuer replica - the police stop lacking probable cause, faulty testing devices, blood evidence, and on and on - a refusal is much more difficult to beat than a a charge for operating while under the influence.
 For instance, the burden of proof required from the prosecution is much lower.

 consequences of refusing a test